 The annual Tokyo International Film Festival (TIFF) kicked off on October 28 for the 32nd consecutive year, gathering global actors, filmmakers, and fans for yet another round of impressive film lineup.
 This year marked the sixth anniversary of the festival’s “Crosscut Asia,” a section organized by the Japan Foundation Asia Center with the aim to showcase the best of Asia’s films.
-Entitled “Fantastic Southeast Asia,” the category this year featured nearly a dozen movies of various genres.
+Entitled “Fantastic Southeast Asia,” the category this year featured 10 movies of various genres, which reflect the extraordinary and mysterious world of this region.
 As TIFF’s Programming Director Kenji Ishizaka wrote in his introduction to the category, “(Southeast Asia’s films) demonstrate the essence of how the region came about and where it is heading.”

 Four days into the opening of the festival, on October 31, stars and filmmakers predominantly from Asia gathered in Tokyo’s Roppongi for the annual “Asia Networking Reception,” an event organized by the Japan Foundation Asia Center.
 We caught up with some of the participants to ask about the drive behind their work, their Japanese inspirations, and where they’re heading next.

 Director Mattie Do from “The Long Walk”: Laos’ first and only female director

 Welcome to the Tokyo Film Festival 2019.
 How has it been so far for you?

 It’s incredible because the festival really has a strong Asian focus.
 It feels really special to have a section (Crosscut Asia) that highlights Southeast Asia.
 These are films that normally wouldn’t get seen in other countries because people don’t know what to expect from Southeast Asia, but here we can highlight and show off our stories.

 Tell us a bit about your film, “The Long Walk.”